 Game results come from three sources: an excellent study of 3485 games that appeared in issue #81 of Diplomacy World ("The Strongest Country on the Diplomacy Map" by Thaddeus Black), my records of 223 games played on America Online, and 15 games played in Tim Richardson's The Old Republic.
 The GPR, short for Great Power Rating, is based on a simple formula.
-Basically, I divide 180 points by the number of Great Powers that participated in a solo or draw.
-Simply surviving does not earn a Great Power any points.
+Basically, I divide 180 points by the number of Great Powers that participated in a solo or draw, 2-way through 6-way.
+Simply surviving or participating in a 7-way draw [Gak!] does not earn a Great Power any points.
 The GPR is the number of points each Great Power earned divided by the number of games played.

 If Diplomacy was perfectly balanced, the GPR for each Great Power would be approximately 25.71 (i.e., 180 divided by 7).
 While we should expect some degree of variation from this figure due to simple randomness, the numbers clearly show that some Great Powers are more equal than others are.
 France and Russia are heads and shoulders above the pack, while Austria-Hungary and Italy are scraping the proverbial barrel bottom.
-It's true that if we wanted total equality between positions we would play Steve Koehler's Migraine variant.
-The "personality" each Great Power has is one of the charms of Diplomacy.
+Perfect balance, however, is not the goal.
+Achieving perfect balance would require total equality between positions, such as is the case with Steve Koehler's Migraine variant.
+The seven Great Powers of Diplomacy most certainly do not enjoy total equality.
+This isn't necessarily a problem, though.
+On the contrary, the inequality of each Great Power's position gives that Power a "personality," which, in turn, contributes to the charm of Diplomacy.
 Even so, I couldn't help but believe that each of the Great Powers could be given a more equal chance of doing well without sacrificing those aspects of Diplomacy that make it appealing.
 In fact, as I'll discuss shortly, I believed I could enhance the quirkiness of each Great Power along historical lines while leveling the playing field at the same time.

 Player Interaction.
 While the good diplomat ensures he contacts all of the other players on a regular basis, the truth is that certain Great Powers demand more attention than others do when the game starts.
 The typical Prime Minister is likely to write at length to the President and Kaiser, but odds are that his missives to the Archduke and Sultan will tend to be shorter and less substantive.
 Why?
 Because there is really little that Austria-Hungary and Turkey can do for England when the game begins.
-If this situation could be changed so that it truly is in the best interests of each Great Power to negotiate in earnest with all of the other Great Powers, something good would be accomplished.
+If this situation could be changed so that it truly is in the best interests of each Great Power to negotiate in earnest with all of the other Great Powers, I felt something good would be accomplished.